MantasTech/Transport-Sales/Transport Sales Analysis.md

 * what products are often sold together

 ## Analysis
-Below are the SQL queries that I wrote in MySQL for analysis
+Below are the SQL queries that I wrote in MySQL for analysis to identify KPI and answer the business questions.

 **1. Grouping sales by product line**
 ```sql